 How to apply

 Applicants whose proposals meet the scheme’s criteria will be invited to submit a full application.
-See the document below for full details.
+We encourage you to read the following documents before you apply:

 A reminder that these studies must support the development of a specific therapeutic.
-General research into outcome measures not aligned to a specific therapeutic should be submitted to other grant schemes of RNID (for example Discovery Research Grant) and Fondation Pour l’ Audition.
+General research into outcome measures not aligned to a specific therapeutic should be submitted to other grant schemes offered by RNID (for example Discovery Research Grant) and Fondation Pour l’ Audition.

 Additional panel members may be recruited.